Roasted Frozen Broccoli

 - Sprinkle on even amounts of salt, pepper, garlic powder, and onion powder over the tops of the broccoli (no need to toss or stir)

-- Roast at 420 degrees for 15 - 20 minutes, checking to stir once or twice, until broccoli is crisped to your liking
+- Roast the frozen broccoli at 420 degrees for 15-20 minutes, checking to stir once or twice, until the broccoli is crisped to your liking.

-- Remove from oven and sprinkle on parmesan cheese, or nutritional yeast to keep it dairy free
+- Remove the broccoli from the oven and sprinkle on parmesan cheese

 - Serve immediately